-Don Sweeney is in his second season as the Bruins General Manager, as he was named to that position on May 20, 2015.
+Don Sweeney is in his third season as the Bruins General Manager, as he was named to that position on May 20, 2015.
 He oversees all aspects of the team's hockey operations and he also serves the club as an Alternate Governor on the NHL's Board of Governors.

 He is the eighth man to hold that position, is the fourth who also played for the team (joining Hap Emms, Milt Schmidt and Mike O'Connell) and is the first former Boston draft pick to rise to that post.